 3-axis router These entry-level to high-production machines, usually with a gantry-mounted router (spindle) over a large flat bed, incorporate powerful vacuum assist to hold parts in place (image above).
 As the best option for "nested" manufacturing (involves arranging a wide range of components onto a single panel of plywood, particleboard, mdf, etc.), these machines allow producers to eliminate some regular woodworking equipment and economize on floorspace.
 A video, courtesy of WoodTech, shows 3-axis production of nested cabinet components.

 5-axis router With a range of motion similar to the human hand, these machines can produce even the most complex parts.
 Their construction includes both moving gantry or moving table configurations and in tandem with lower prices and more intuitive software make them increasingly sort after.
-A video, courtesy of BiesseAmerica, shows 5-axis production of a traditional chair frame.
+A video, courtesy of Biesse, shows 5-axis production of a traditional solid wooden seat.

 P2P Manufacturers using these machines with panel materials must pre-size the parts on conventional saws.
 The components can then be placed on one or more of the machine's pods (workstations) for routing and drilling (5-axis machines handle heavy-duty tasks more efficiently).
 Unlike 3-axis machines, the P2P allows for edge drilling as shown in this video, courtesy of Pro Tech Machinery.

-furniturelink encountered a surprising paucity of online information about CNC routers and would appreciate leads to more.
-A couple of exceptions include Alain Herbert's Understanding CNC Routers (inset above), Mark Meier's blog and Opendesk's What is CNC?
+furniturelink encountered a surprising paucity of good online information about CNC routers and would appreciate leads to more.
+A couple of exceptions (from 2010) include Alain Herbert's Understanding CNC Routers, Adam Korený's thesis Chair Design for CNC Manufacturing (both inset above), Mark Meier's blog and Opendesk's What is CNC?

 furniturelink assembled the following examples of how contemporary designers around the world use CNC routers.